-Use the Time and Date screen to set the following.
+Use the Time and Date screen to set the following:

-TimezoneSets the local time zone for Appliance Manager.
+Time zoneSets the local time zone for Appliance Manager.
 You can choose a time zone from a drop-down list of options, or you can set a custom time zone.
-For example, the following specifies what that name of the time zone is for both standard and daylight savings periods, and when the change-over is from daylight to standard and back again (going from standard to daylight on the 10th month and the 5th Sunday, and back again on the 4th month and the first Sunday): AEST-10AEDT,M10.5.0,M4.1.0 For more information about custom timezone format, see the tzfile man page.
-10 NTP Time Synchronisation Enables automatic time synchronization with Network Time Protocol (NTP).
-The NTP protocol is used to synchronize clocks on computer systems over a network.
-Select Apply NTP changes keep the system's time in synchronize with an NTP server or Set time from NTP server to go off and synchronize it now once only.
-If the server has Internet access, see the following website for information about using the public NTP timeserver: http://www.pool.ntp.org/ Set Time from NTP Server Sets the system date and time directly instead of using NTP time synchronization.
+For example, the following specifies what the name of the time zone is for both standard and daylight savings periods, and when the change-over is from daylight to standard and back again (going from standard to daylight on the 10th month and the 5th Sunday, and back again on the 4th month and the first Sunday):

+8 You can access man pages from the SGI Technical Publications Library at http://docs.sgi.com.